Symptoms of Carbon Monoxide Poisoning

 Most fatalities caused by CO exposure occur from the burning of fossil fuels including automobile exhaust and wood fires.
 However, any burning organic compound produces carbon monoxide including portable heaters, stoves, lawnmowers and other gas-powered appliances.
 In addition to CO exposure from burning organic compounds, people can also experience carbon monoxide intoxication.
-This is caused by inhaling volatile methylene chloride vapors found in paint removers, solvents and degreasers.
+The intocication can be caused by inhaling volatile methylene chloride vapors found in paint removers, solvents a, d degreasers.

 Many doctors misdiagnose high levels of CO toxicity because of the wide spectrum of patient complaints and their vagueness when defining their symptoms.
 Most non-fatal CO exposures produce headaches, dizziness and nausea.
 However, other more serious symptoms result from high levels of exposure to the toxic gas.
 These include: